• Connect with us

 DETHAL / Adobe Stock

-While prices initially stabilized in mid-April on renewed optimism from China, where futures markets rallied, sentiment remained fragile heading into May.
-With the DRC ban still in place and little progress reported in negotiations, cobalt prices held steady between US$15 and US$16 per pound.
+While prices initially stabilized in mid-April, sentiment remained fragile heading into May.
+With the DRC ban still in place and little progress reported in negotiations, cobalt prices held steady between US$15 and US$16.

 “For now, the cobalt market appears to have stabilized, with prices high enough to encourage sellers to offer material out.
-Refiners in China appear to have ample stocks of feed to continue to supply contract volumes,” Searle noted in a May overview.
+Refiners in China appear to have ample stocks of feed to continue to supply contract volumes,” Searle notes in a separate overview of the cobalt sector, published in May.

 Cobalt price, August 7, 2024, to August 7, 2025.